imedu-vr/hubs-docs/azure_hubs_ce_files/installation.md

 >todo: this is not complete yet, these are some tips I found elsewhere, and needs to be checked.

-1) In the hubs client directory, (assuming you have docker desktop installed already) rename or copy `RetPageOriginDockerfile` to `Dockerfile`
+1) In the hubs client directory, (assuming you have docker desktop installed already) you can find the docker file as `RetPageOriginDockerfile`.
+For convenience, we rename it to `Dockerfile` here.

 2) Build the container by running the following command from the project root: